tkalandyk/test/README.md

 - High risk of misconfiguration or accidental scans
 - Manual handoffs between Tenable and Jira

-This project addresses those gaps by **wrapping automation in an analyst-first control layer**.
+This project addresses those gaps by **wrapping real automation in an analyst-first control layer**, without altering or oversimplifying the underlying logic.

 ---